kubais - Fotolia

-Why do we need a crossover?When sending or receiving data between two devices (I.E. computers) one will be sending while the other receives.
-All this is done via the network cable and if you look at a network cable you will notice that it contains multiple cables.
-Some of these cables are used to send data, while others are used to receive data and this is exactly what we take into account when creating a crossover cable.
-We basically connect the TX (transmit) of one end to the RX (receive) of the other!
-The diagram below shows this in the simplest way possible:
+When sending or receiving data between two devices -- for example, computers -- one device sends, while the other receives.
+All this is done via the network cable, and if you look at a network cable, you will notice that it contains multiple cables.
+Some of these cables are used to send data, while others are used to receive data.
+This is exactly what we take into account when creating a UTP crossover cable.
+We basically connect the TX (transmit) of one end to the RX (receive) of the other.
+The diagram below shows this in the simplest way possible.

-There is only one way to make a CAT5 crossover cable and it's pretty simple.
-Those who read the "wiring UTP" section know a crossover cable is a 568A on one end and a 568B on the other.
-If you haven't read the wiring section, don't worry because I'll be giving you enough information to understand what we are talking about.
+There is only one way to make a CAT5e crossover cable, and it's pretty simple.
+Those who read lesson two on straight-through UTP cables know a UTP crossover cable is a 568A on one end and a 568B on the other.
+If you haven't read the wiring section, don't worry, because we'll provide enough information here to help you understand the concept.

-Where else can I use a crossover?Crossover cables are not just used to connect computers, but a variety of other devices.
-Prime example are switches and hubs.
-If you have two hubs and you need to connect them, you would usually use the special uplink port which, when activated through a little switch (in most cases), makes that particular port not cross the tx and rx, but leave them as if they where straight through.
+UTP crossover cables are not just used to connect computers, but a variety of other devices.
+Prime examples are switches and hubs.
+If you have two hubs and you need to connect them, you would usually use the special uplink port that, when activated through a little switch -- in most cases -- prevents the particular port from crossing the TX and RX cables, but leaves them as if they were straight through.

-The Crossover cable will allow you to connect them and solve your problem.
-The diagram below shows a few examples to make it simpler:
+What happens if you haven't any uplink ports or they are already used?
+The crossover cable will allow you to connect them and solve your problem.
+The diagram below shows a few examples to make it simpler.

 As you can see in the above diagram, thanks to the uplink port, there is no need for a crossover cable.